Theatre of Ukraine: 17th to 19th centuries

-20th Century
+20th century

-Mykola Sadovsky established the first resident theater in Kyiv in 1907.
-Soon after Ukrainian statehood in 1918 the State Drama Theater was created.
+Mykola Sadovsky established the first Ukrainian resident theatre in Kyiv in 1907.
+Soon after Ukrainian statehood in 1918 the State Drama Theatre was created.

-The "Young Theater" (later the theater "Berezil") was created in Kyiv by Les Kurbas and Hnat Yura.
+The "Young Theatre" (later the "Berezil Theatre") was created in Kyiv by Les Kurbas and Hnat Yura.
 Les Kurbas (who worked as a director, actor, dramaturge and interpreter of world literature) brought the works of William Shakespeare, Henrik Ibsen, Gerhart Hauptmann, Friedrich Schiller and Molière to the Ukrainian stage.
-With the creation of Berezil theater its stage became a sort of experimental ground.
+With the creation of the Berezil Theatre its stage became a sort of experimental ground.
 Berezil introduced for the first time the plays of renowned Ukrainian writers and dramaturges Mykola Kulish and Volodymyr Vynnychenko.
 Les Kurbas was repressed during the Stalinist period but is now viewed as a very important source of inspiration for contemporary Ukrainian artists.